This article is also available at Just.Thinkofit.com

-An earlier version of this article appeared in the January 1994 issue of Matrix News.
+An earlier version appeared in the January 1994 issue of Matrix News.

 PLATO originated in the early 1960's at the Urbana campus of the University of Illinois.
 Professor Don Bitzer became interested in using computers for teaching, and with some colleagues founded the Computer-based Education Research Laboratory (CERL).
 Bitzer, an electrical engineer, collaborated with a few other engineers to design the PLATO hardware.
 To write the software, he collected a staff of creative eccentrics ranging from university professors to high school students, few of whom had any computer background.
 Together they built a system that was at least a decade ahead of its time in many ways.